KSA Political Action Center

-KY Dept. Housing, Buildings and Construction (HBC) Building Codes Advisory Committee - Jimmy Piper, AIA
+KY Dept. Housing, Buildings and Construction (HBC) Building Codes Advisory Committee - Chris Seals, AIA

 Mark W. Ryles, AIA - Architectural Services Selection Committee, KY Finance & Administration Cabinet

-David C. Banks, AIA (EM) - Architectural Services Selection Committee, KY Finance & Administration Cabinet
+David C Banks, AIA - Architectural Services Selection Committee, KY Finance & Administration Cabinet

 Darren J. Taylor, Assoc.
 AIA - KY Historic Properties Advisory Commission